 Image courtesy of projects+gallery and Jess T. Dugan.

 "To Survive on This Shore" by Jess T. Dugan provides a nuanced view into the struggles and joys of growing older as a transgender person and offers a poignant reflection on what it means to live authentically despite seemingly insurmountable odds.
-The exhibition at The Patricia and Phillip Frost Art Museum at Florida International University in Miami will include prints paired with text illuminating the stories of those photographed, opening in conjunction with the publication of her book by the same name.
-It runs through April.
+The exhibition at The Patricia and Phillip Frost Art Museum at Florida International University in Miami included prints paired with text illuminating the stories of those photographed, in conjunction with the publication of her book by the same name.

 Dugan’s portraits are open, emotive, human and, most importantly, optimistic.
 Her subjects stare through the lens, engaging directly with the photographer and viewers.
 They give a little bit of themselves, sharing a glimpse of their humanity.
 The accompanying interviews are illuminating, providing a level of depth that a photograph alone is unable to convey.